 The lower half of the drawer is just another checkpoint for you to review output configuration.
 You can always go back and change things.

-When your formula has some unsaved changes (e.g. new parameter, removed parameter, etc.), a label becomes visible next to the title.
-If you don't save them, your formula will be opened in its last saved state, when you load it again
+When your formula has any unsaved change (e.g. new parameter, removed parameter, etc.), a label becomes visible next to the title.
+Unless you save changes, the next time you load the Formula Builder, your formula will be opened in its last saved state.

-To edit your formula, just load it, do your modifications and save it using the same steps.
+To edit your formula, just load it, make your changes, and save it using the same steps.